 - In the garage.
-Products of combustion are present when you start your automobile. - Less than 4" (10cm) from the peak of an "A" frame type ceiling. - In an area where the temperature may fall below 40°F or rise above 100°F, such as garages and unfinished attics. - In dusty areas.
+Products of combustion are present when you start your automobile. - .
+Less than 4" (10cm) from the peak of an "A" frame type ceiling. - In an area where the temperature may fall below 40°F or rise above 100°F. - In dusty areas.
 Dust particles may cause nuisance alarm or failure to alarm. - In very humid areas.
-Moisture or steam can cause nuisance alarms. - · In insect-infested areas. - Smoke alarms should not be installed within 3 ft (.9m) of the following: the door to a kitchen, the door to a bathroom containing a tub or shower, forced

-- air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas. - Kitchens.
+Moisture or steam can cause nuisance alarms. - · In insect-infested areas. - Smoke alarms should not be installed within 3 ft.
+(9 m) of the following: the door to a kitchen, the door to a bathroom containing a tub or shower, forced air ducts used for heating or cooling, ceiling or whole house ventilating fans. or other high air flow areas. - Kitchens.
 Normal cooking may cause nuisance alarms.
-If a kitchen alarm is desired, it should have an alarm silence feature or be a photoelectric type. - Near fluorescent lights.
-Electronic "noise" may cause nuisance alarms. - Smoke alarms are not to be used with detector guards unless the combination (alarm and guard) has been evaluated and found suitable for that purpose.
+If a kitchen alarm is desired, it should have an alarm silence feature or be a photoelectric type. - · Near fluorescent lights.
+Electronic "noise" may cause nuisance alarms.